EmmaLiTsai/recoverKBTDR/README.md

 Contains:

  (1) R Scripts     - all .R script files with code that fixes various issues with the KBTDR traces.
- 		  	Within this folder, you can find six files:
+ 		  	Within this folder, you can find seven files:

 			  - dive_traces_tidy.R -- contains organized production code that can be broken up into six main steps: